 The first of Potrč’s extended projects was in 2003 when she was invited to spend half a year studying the barrios of Caracas, where a lack of running water presented major challenges.
 Potrč responded by collaborating with the Israeli architect Liyat Esakov and the people of the La Vega barrio on a “dry toilet,” an ecologically sound toilet that converts human waste to fertilizer.
 Today, dry toilets have been installed in both the informal and formal areas of Caracas, underscoring the fact that the scarcity of water affects the whole city.

-Since 2011, Potrč has been a professor at the University of Fine Arts in Hamburg, Germany.
-There she and her students carry out participatory design projects throughout Europe, the US and South Africa.
-In South Africa, she and her students spent two months in the Soweto district of Johannasburg working with residents on projects including turning a dumping ground into a community park.
+From 2011 to 2018, Potrč was a professor of social practice at the University of Fine Arts/HFBK in Hamburg, Germany, where she taught Design for the Living World class.
+She and her students worked on participatory design projects throughout Europe, the US and South Africa.
+In South Africa, she and her students spent two months in the Soweto district of Johannesburg working with residents on projects including turning a dumping ground into a community-organized public space.

 Potrč is as much a social scientist and anthropologist as she is an artist and architect.
 Her projects display a unique sensibility for identifying the existing social capital in a community and working with locals to find sustainable solutions to everyday problems in places where the traditional infrastructure has broken down.